Heerozh/pandas_talib/README.rst

 A Python Pandas implementation of technical indicators (Currently only common indicators)

  - Compatible with pandas 0.19
- - Pass all comparison with the TA-Lib to ensure that the results are correct.
+ - Pass all comparison test with the TA-Lib to ensure that the results are correct.

 Usage